MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.iteri2['t1,'t2]-function-[fsharp].md

 # List.iteri2<'T1,'T2> Function (F#)

-Applies the given function to two collections simultaneously.
-The collections must have identical size.
+Applies the given function to two lists simultaneously.
+The lists must have equal lengths.
 The integer passed to the function indicates the index of element.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List